loredanacirstea/meteor-tabular-filter/README.md

     meteor add loredanacirstea:meteor-tabular-filter

+Recommended only for personal use: making quick querries on your data.
+For this, see demo at http://simple-filter.meteor.com , with source at: https://github.com/loredanacirstea/simple-filter.

+This package is not actively maintained as a default, but I will make small changes if there are easy to fix issues.

 ## Version

-0.1.5 - It is a buggy, in-work prototype, recommended only for personal use: making quick querries on your data.
-For this, see demo at http://simple-filter.meteor.com , with source at: https://github.com/loredanacirstea/simple-filter.
+0.2.0 - Changes:

+`Session.set("schema", "Table");` is now: `Session.set("tabular-filter", {schema: "Table", label: 'On Field'});`, so you can have a custom label for the filter.

 ## Description